 This morning, enjoy a memorable hands-on sailing experience aboard the 50-foot sailboat, Pride of Auckland.
 As you cruise, you’ll enjoy a new perspective of Auckland Harbor, New Zealand’s bustling commercial port.

-After, you’ll enjoy an included tour of the city, offering a closer look at such iconic sights at the Sky Tower, Auckland Harbor, and the America’s Cup Village.
+After, you’ll enjoy an included tour of the city, offering a closer look at such iconic sights as the Sky Tower, Auckland Harbor, and the America’s Cup Village.

-Take the afternoon and evening at your leisure.
-Perhaps you’ll visit the Auckland War Memorial Museum or explore the Viaduct Basin, an entertainment area that is now home to the America’s Cup.
+Take the afternoon at your leisure.
+Perhaps you’ll visit the Auckland War Memorial Museum or explore the Viaduct Basin, an entertainment area that was once home to the America’s Cup.
 You can take a stroll to mingle with locals and visitors alike at more than 20 restaurants and bars.
 Or try your luck at the Sky City Casino.
-Dinner this evening is on your own.

 If you've chosen our post-trip Bay of Islands extension, you'll transfer to Paihia in the morning.
 Otherwise, you’ll transfer early this morning to the Auckland airport for a connecting flight in Sydney before your return flight to the United States.
 You’ll gain a day as you fly east, crossing the International Date Line.